BayAreaMetro/transit-passenger-surveys/SOP.md

 **6. Houshould and person demographics**

 	a.
-Race/ethnicity
+Hispanic/Latino status
 	b.
+Race
+	c.
 Age
-	c.
+	d.
 Gender
-	d.
+	e.
 Worker status
-	e.
+	f.
 Student status
-	f.
+	g.
 Ability to speak English
-	g.
-Language spoken in home other than English
 	h.
+Language spoken at home other than English
+	i.
 Disability status
-	i.
+	j.
 Number of persons in household
-	j.
+	k.
 Number of workers in household
-	k.
+	l.
 Number of household working vehicles
-	l.
+	m.
 Household income

 **7. Custom questions by operators.
 Examples include:.**

 	a.
-Frequency of riding the transit operator.
+Frequency of riding the transit operator
 	b.
 Means of getting schedule information (paper schedules, internet site, etc.)
 	c.
 Overall satisfaction with service

 Due to lower response rates and incompleteness of many surveys, MTC has migrated away from the use of paper survey instruments for transit passenger data collection.
 Instead, MTC has collected passenger data using two different methods.
 The first method, initially deployed in 2012, involved capturing passenger names and contact phone numbers, and then administering a follow-up computer-assisted telephone interview (CATI).
 The CATI survey efficiently tailors questions to match the travel patterns and demographic characteristics of each passenger.
 More recently, beginning in 2014, MTC has been utilizing the method advocated by the Federal Transit Administration for transit passenger surveys, that of an in-person interview peformed with a tablet computer.
 The tablet computer approach combines higher response rates with more complete and more accurate surveying.
 Similar to the CATI approach, the tablet computer aids interviewers in asking questions via a surveying "script," skipping questions that aren't relevant to individual passengers.
-To help people understand the types of questions asked by MTC, a draft mock-up paper version of the Muni survey (which has also been translated into an in-person tablet computer "script") is available [here](https://mtcdrive.box.com/v/muni-draft-survey).
+To help people understand the types of questions asked by MTC, a draft mock-up paper version of the Muni survey (which has also been translated into an in-person tablet computer "script") is available [here](https://mtcdrive.box.com/v/muni-final-survey).
 The tablet computer "script" of the in-person Napa VINE survey is provided [here](https://mtcdrive.box.com/v/tablet-survey) to understand what is captured in the fully expanded in-person questionnaire.
 It is important to remember that the tablet computer used by interviewers skips through the survey, so not every question is asked of all passengers.

 It should be noted that, while MTC staff believe that an in-person interview utilizing a tablet computer is currently the best available survey technology, they are open to other methods of data collection and they seek the continual refinement of survey tools.